jkloman11/RPIList/README.md

 XAMPP must be install in order to use.
 1) Clone the RPIList repository to the htdocs folder of your XAMPP instalation.
 2) In PHPMyAdmin create a new database called RPIList.
-3) Run the setup-rpilist.sql PHPMyAdmin under the new RPIList database.
+3) Run the setup-rpilist.sql (located in the resources folder) in PHPMyAdmin under the new RPIList database.
 4) Now access the site at http://localhost/RPIList/